vibbits/gentle-hands-on-python/quizzes/day3_morning_break.md

 mainfont: "Liberation Mono"
 ---

-# I can use web resources the same way I can file resources
+# I can perform the same operations on web resources and file resources

 - True